fmbi1984/lpc_library/README.md

 lpc_library
 ===========

-Arduino-style abstraction library for the LPC2378 32-bit processor
+Arduino-style abstraction library for the LPC2378 32-bit processor.